felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 As an individual contributor, the manager is also looking to see that you're easy to collaborate with.
-No matter how senior you are, show that you're coachable.
+No matter how senior you are, show that you're coach-able.

 ### Debugging
 I've seen a few versions of this.
-Spotify had an interesting one, where we roleplayed that a service was misbehaving and it was up to me to diagnose it.
+Spotify had an interesting one, where we role-played that a service was misbehaving and it was up to me to diagnose it.

 Others present you with some code where you attempt to diagnose, fix and verify the issue.